FazylovaEkaterina/diamond2/README.md

 This programm was created according to the [task](https://github.com/davidwhitney/CodeDojos/tree/master/Diamond%20Kata)

+Here I, according to the task, use unit tests.
+This project is created exclusively for unit tests. that would check the working capacity of the program [from]()

 **What you need to run:**

-1. If you want to see the code you need to install a visual studio no lower than 2015 with a package of visuals with c#
+1. You need to install a visual studio no lower than 2015 with a package of visuals with c#
-2. If you want to use only app you need to find file 'ConsoleApplication1.exe' and run it.

 **Description of components**